Door drop marketing ideas: The innovative marketing techniques used by big brands

-Door drops for Domino’s are the second most effective media channel after TV, adds David Beale, MD of response, data and analytics at MediaCom Response.
+Door drops for Domino’s are the second most effective marketing channel after TV, adds David Beale, MD of response, data and analytics at MediaCom Response.
 That’s why the company spends £10m a year on it.

 Get creative to elicit consumer interaction

-If you can get a consumer to interact with your marketing you’re probably half way there.
+If you can get a consumer to interact with your marketing ideas you’re probably half way there.
 Whether it’s a physical, digital or other response, there’s a greater likelihood that you’ll see a return on your investment.

 Gavin Wheeler, CEO of CRM agency WDMP, worked with Freeview on its campaign to promote sign-ups to and use of high-definition television.
-He says the aim was to find a creative but simple way to capture people’s attention.
+He says the aim was to find a creative but simple marketing strategy way to capture people’s attention.

 “With Freeview, we produced a pink feather that we dropped when the brand launched HD.
 The concept was to emphasise the quality of HD: it’s so real you can almost see those pink flamingos on the wildlife programme – it’s almost like they’re in your living room.”

 Wyevale Garden Centres

 Build a customer profile, then target where they live